KUORA INC. (Nevada) And ICON MEDIA HOLDINGS, INC (Nevada) - ACQUISITION TRANSACTION

 ABOUT KUORA INC. ("AAPT") (formerly known as All American Pet Company, Inc)

-Kuora Inc. (formerly known as All American Pet Company, Inc.) (OTC: AAPT) is a Nevada-based holding company
+Kuora Inc. (formerly known as All American Pet Company, Inc.) AAPT is a Nevada-based holding company

 For more information about the Company, please visit: